yezhuoyang/RSQos/README.md

 - [x] For T-factory syscall, add space requirement.
 - [x] Consider T-factory scheduling in the baseline algorithm.
 - [x] Consider T-factory scheduling in the round robin algorithm.
-- [X] Construct a smaller fake backend with 10 qubits
+- [x] Construct a smaller fake backend with 10 qubits
-- [ ] Visualize the scheduling on the backend with 10 qubits
+- [x] Visualize the scheduling on the backend with 10 qubits
-- [X] Separate readout information of multiple processes
+- [x] Separate readout information of multiple processes
-- [X] For each process, get the ideal output distribution
+- [x] For each process, get the ideal output distribution
-- [X] Get the ideal output of the transpiled circuit, to test the correctness of scheduling
+- [x] Get the ideal output of the transpiled circuit, to test the correctness of scheduling
-- [X] Test and verify the correctness of process output
+- [x] Test and verify the correctness of process output
+- [ ] Complete and test baseline scheduling(Alg0)
+- [ ] Complete and test scheduling that doesn't share ansilla qubit(Alg1)
 - [ ] Get more accurate estimation on hardware running time
 - [ ] Figure out if parallel control is possible in IBM quantum
 - [ ] Analyze and add a cost function for routing
-- [ ] Routing aware scheduling algorithm
+- [ ] Complete and test Routing aware scheduling algorithm(Alg3)
+- [ ] Create small baseline(With 10 qubits)
 - [ ] Understand the input/output format of IBM cloud by a free small backend